luizfelipefalcao/spiderblog/README.md

-This easy and aewsome blog has developed by using awesome tecnologies such:
+This easy and aewsome blog has developed by using awesome tecnologies, such:

 - ReactJS
 - Firebase